American Medical Student Association: History

-The American Medical Student Association (AMSA) was founded in 1950, as the Student American Medical Association (SAMA), under the auspices of the American Medical Association (AMA).
-The main purpose of the organization was to provide medical students a chance to participate in organized medicine.
+The American Medical Student Association (AMSA) was founded in 1950 as the Student American Medical Association (SAMA) under the auspices of the American Medical Association (AMA).
+The main purpose of the organization was to give medical students a chance to participate in organized medicine.

 In 1967, AMSA established its independence from the AMA, became student-governed, and began to raise its own voice on a variety of socio-medical issues, including civil rights, abortion rights, universal health care and Vietnam.

-In 2001 AMSA joined the Committee of Interns & Residents and Public Citizen in filing a petition with the Occupational Safety and Health Administration asking for federal oversight of resident work hours as a matter of workplace safety.
+In 2001, AMSA joined the Committee of Interns & Residents and Public Citizen in filing a petition with the Occupational Safety and Health Administration asking for federal oversight of resident work hours as a matter of workplace safety.
 AMSA authored the Patient and Physician Safety and Protection Act of 2005, introduced by Senator Jon Corzine (S. 1297) and Representative John Conyers (H.R.1228).
-AMSA and the Committee of Interns & Residents also jointly maintain a website advocating for work hours reform called Hours Watch that presents the latest scientific research on the topic.
+AMSA and the Committee of Interns & Residents also jointly maintain a website advocating for work hour reform called Hours Watch that presents the latest scientific research on the topic.

-In addition to sponsoring events highlighting prospects for universal health care, medical technology, and HIV/AIDS, AMSA also has organized the PharmFree Campaign to educate and train its members to interact professionally and ethically with the pharmaceutical industry.
+In addition to sponsoring events highlighting prospects for universal health care, medical technology, and HIV/AIDS, AMSA also has nixed the PharmFree Campaign to educate and train its members to interact professionally and ethically with the pharmaceutical industry.

 Action committees

-AMSA has eight Action Committees: Community & Public Health Action Committee, Environmental Health Action Committee, Gender & Sexuality Action Committee, Global Health Action Committee, Health Policy Team, Medical Education Team, Race, Ethnicity & Culture in Health Action Committee (REACH), and Wellness & Student Life Action Committee.
+AMSA has eight Action Committees: Community & Public Health Action Committee, Environmental Health Action Committee, Gender & Sexuality Action Committee, Global Health Action Committee, Health Policy Team, Medical Education Team, Race, Ethnicity, & Culture in Health Action Committee (REACH), and Wellness & Student Life Action Committee.

 IFMSA partnership

 In 2008, IFMSA-USA merged with AMSA.
 IFMSA-USA used to be the US representative to the International Federation of Medical Students' Associations (IFMSA).
 Since the merger, AMSA now is able to offer international exchanges for research and clinical electives to nearly 70 countries through SCORE and SCOPE, respectively.
-The exchanges are available to medical student members, research exchanges are available to select pre-med members.
+The exchanges are available to medical student members, while only research exchanges are available to select pre-med members.
 AMSA also now sends a delegation of students to the semi-annual IFMSA General Assemblies (GA) of IFMSA.